jsr6720/jsr6720.github.io/_posts/2018-08-27-the-all-or-nothing-marriage.md

 ## My Review 4/5

-Finkel matches maslow's hierarchy of needs to the marriage.<br/><br/>The higher elevations are hard to attain with one partner, but knowing that you can come off the peak to summit another day helps all interactions.<br/><br/>Also forming a partnership dynamic that does what's right for the couple and not what society deems appropriate helps tremendously.<br/><br/>There is a tremendous amount of data in this book as well that covers every happiness scenario within hetero-sexual couples.
+Finkel matches maslow's hierarchy of needs to the marriage.

+The higher elevations are hard to attain with one partner, but knowing that you can come off the peak to summit another day helps all interactions.

+Also forming a partnership dynamic that does what's right for the couple and not what society deems appropriate helps tremendously.

+There is a tremendous amount of data in this book as well that covers every happiness scenario within hetero-sexual couples.
 Great expansion on the topics covered in [Ten Lessons to Transform Your Marriage](https://www.goodreads.com/book/show/634227)

 ### Date Read
 2018/08/27